-'Goldilocks' jobs report, bets of Fed rate cut boost Wall Street
+S&P 500, Dow headed for best day in a month after 'Goldilocks' jobs data

-(Reuters) - U.S. stocks rose on Friday as moderate jobs growth in September offered some relief from a spate of dismal economic data this week that has rankled markets and fueled concerns that the United States was sliding into a recession.
+(Reuters) - U.S. stocks climbed on Friday as moderate jobs growth in September offered some relief from a spate of dismal economic data this week that has rankled markets and fueled concerns that the world’s largest economy was sliding into a recession.

-A rally in technology stocks led by Apple Inc also helped lift Wall Street’s main indexes at the end of a volatile week.
-After losing about 3% earlier this week, the S&P 500 was on course for its best day in a month on Friday.
+A rally in technology stocks led by Apple Inc (AAPL.O) also helped lift Wall Street's main indexes at the end of a volatile week.
+After losing about 3% on Tuesday and Wednesday, the S&P 500 .SPX and Dow .DJI were on course for their best day in a month on Friday.

 The Labor Department’s report showed nonfarm payrolls increased by 136,000 last month and unemployment rate dropped to a 50-year low, but manufacturing payrolls declined for the first time in six months.